h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 - [6][There’s overwhelming evidence that the criminal justice system is racist.
 Here’s the proof.](https://www.washingtonpost.com/graphics/2020/opinions/systemic-racism-police-evidence-criminal-justice-system/)
 - [7][There’s racial bias in our police systems.
 Here’s the proof.](https://www.washingtonpost.com/graphics/2020/opinions/systemic-racism-police-evidence-criminal-justice-system/)

-## Task 6: What Biases Exist in My Model?
+## Task 6: What Type of Biases Exist in My Model?
 What Levels of Disparity Exist Between Population Groups?

 Now that we know that the global model behavior is biased, let us answer the following two questions:

-1. What biases exist in my model?
+1. What type of biases exist in my model?
 2. What levels of disparity exist between population groups?

 To answer both questions, we will use the disparate impact analysis tool located in the **DAI Model** tab.
 In the **DAI Model** tab, click on the **Disparate Impact Analysis** tile:

 ![disparate-impact-analysis-1](assets/disparate-impact-analysis-1.jpg)

-1\.
-Click on the **Disparate Impact Variable** button and select the **race** option.
+1. Click on the **Disparate Impact Variable** button and select the **race** option.

-2\.
-Click on the **Reference Level** button and change the reference level to **caucasian**.
+2. Click on the **Reference Level** button and change the reference level to **caucasian**.
 The following should appear:

-*Note*: We want to analyze possible harmful disparities, and therefore, we are setting the reference level to the population we believe may be receiving better treatment than other groups.
+    **Note**: We want to analyze possible harmful disparities, and therefore, we are setting the reference level to the population we believe may be receiving better treatment than other groups.
 Based on the articles presented earlier in this tutorial, we will have Caucasians as the reference level.

-3\.
-In the summary tab, we can see African Americans, in a general sense, are not receiving fairness compared to Caucasians.
+3. In the summary tab, we can see African Americans, in a general sense, are not receiving fairness compared to Caucasians.
 The orange "False" label under the African American label indicates such wrongness.
-It appears that in this model, Caucasians and Latinos, in reference to African Americans, are not experiencing unfairness.
-The orange "True" label under the Caucasian and Hispanic label indicates such truth.
+It appears that in this model, Caucasians and Hispanics, in reference to African Americans, are not experiencing unfairness.
+The orange **True** label under the Caucasian and Hispanic label indicates such truth.

-4\.
-Before looking at the disparate impact graph bar, note the following:
+4. Before looking at the disparate impact graph bar, note the following:

    - **Blue**: African American
    - **Orange**: Asian